jmbannon/ytdl-sub/docs/source/guides/getting_started/index.rst

 Ready to Start?
 ---------------
 Now that you've completed your install of ``ytdl-sub``, it's time to get started.
-This is a 3-step process:

-- Create your subscription file
-- Automate starting ytdl-sub
-- (Optional) Create a custom configuration file if further customization is needed

-:doc:`Step 1: Initial Subscriptions <first_sub>`

-:doc:`Step 2: Your First Download <first_download>`

-:doc:`Step 3: Automating Downloads <automating_downloads>`

-Want to go a step further?

-If you want to use atypical paths or specific configuration options, check out :doc:`Basic Configuration <first_config>`

-For tips on creating your own presets when the prebuilt presets aren't cutting it, check out :doc:`Advanced Configuration <advanced_configuration>`

-Other docs that may be of use:

-:doc:`/prebuilt_presets/index`
+It is recommended to go through the below sections in order to fully grasp ytdl-sub.

 .. toctree::
-  :hidden:
-  :caption: Getting Started Guide
-  :maxdepth: 1
+  :maxdepth: 2

   first_sub
   first_download
   automating_downloads
   first_config
-  advanced_configuration